heig-vd-iai/canopen-stack/tasks.md

 - SDO block transfer

 ### EMCY
-- manufacturer error code
-- link to 1003
+- prevent bit 0 (generic error) to be cleared if other bits are set
 - 1015
 - 1029